We are now requesting appointments, please see below to schedule a date and time.

 A minor (16 or 17 year old) must obtain consent from a parent or legal guardian.
 A parent or legal guardian must give sworn consent in-person at the time of application and must have proper identification.
 If the parents of the minor are divorced, consent shall be given by the parent having legal custody of the minor by presenting court documentation and an oath of affirmation to the clerk.
 If the parents of the minor are divorced and have been awarded joint custody of the minor, consent shall be given by the parent having physical custody of the minor the majority of the time as evidenced by an oath of affirmation to the clerk.
 If the minor is not in the custody of a parent, the legal guardian shall provide the consent and proof of guardianship by court order as well as an oath of affirmation.
 A certified birth certificate of the minor must also be provided.
 Once all of this has been provided and done, the Petition for Authorization to Marry and Court Order forms must be submitted to the 5th District Juvenile Court.
 After the Court Order has been signed by a juvenile judge, bring this and all other paperwork, back to the Clerk’s Office to then obtain a marriage license.

-Marriage Licenses are now considered a Vital Record so that limits who may receive a copy.
-If you fall under this category according to Utah State Code 26-2-22, you may fill in the online request below, request in-person or by mail.
+Marriage Licenses are now considered a Vital Record under Utah State Code 26-2-22.
+You may fill in the online request below, request in-person or by mail if you are a:

-- “Designated legal representative” means an attorney, physician, funeral service director, genealogist, or other agent of the subject, or an immediate family member of the subject, who has been delegated the authority to access vital records.
+- “Designated legal representative” (attorney, physician, funeral service director, genealogist, or other agent of the subject, or an immediate family member of the subject, who has been delegated the authority to access vital records).

-- “Drug use intervention or suicide prevention effort” means a program that studies or promotes the prevention of drug overdose deaths or suicides in the state.
+- “Drug use intervention or suicide prevention effort” (a program that studies or promotes the prevention of drug overdose deaths or suicides in the state).

-- “Immediate family member” means a spouse, child, parent, sibling, grandparent, or grandchild.
+- “Immediate family member” (spouse, child, parent, sibling, grandparent, or grandchild).